 Over nine months, the learning community participants will work together to identify strategies to support child health care transformation.
 Their work will focus on three key goals: (1) adopting anti-racist practices to advance health equity; (2) co-creating equitable partnerships with families and providers; and (3) identifying family strengths and health-related social needs to promote resilience.
 The initiative will also explore payment and accountability levers that support transformation.
 Participating pediatric sites, chosen for their innovative practices in pediatric health care services, include:

-• University of Mexico ADOBE Program, Albuquerque, NM
+• University of New Mexico ADOBE Program (Albuquerque, NM)